sony/model_optimization/docsrc/source/api/api_docs/modules/target_platform.rst

 |

-The object MCT should get called TargetPlatformCapabilities (or shortly TPC).
+The object MCT should get called FrameworkQuantizationCapabilities (or shortly TPC).
 This diagram demonstrates the main components:

 .. image:: ../../../../images/tpc.jpg